 Using wire or fibre bristle brush, clean crown of boiler and inside of water legs.

 DO NOT allow brush to strike target wall in the combustion chamber.

-D. AFTER CLEANING Inspect target wall, burner swing door insulation for signs of damage.
+D. AFTER CLEANING Inspect target wall, burner swing door insulation, and rope gasket for signs of damage.
 If damaged, replace as needed.

 E. REASSEMBLE BOILER